Interstate 80 Business (West Wendover, Nevada–Wendover, Utah): History

 Two other roads have been numbered SR-58 in the past.
 The first route designated SR-58 was formed in 1945 between SR-36 and Clover, but was decommissioned in 1953.
 The second road to use the designation was formed in 1965 between I-15 in New Harmony back to I-15 via Kanarraville, but that road was decommissioned in 1969.
 The current SR-58 was codified into Utah law in 1969 between the state line and the junction with Frontage Road, which was formerly US 40.
 Wendover Boulevard between US 93 Alt and the state line was designated SR 224 between July 1, 1976, and April 28, 1993, when the highway was transferred to Elko County.

 Even though I-80 Bus. is signed in both Nevada and Utah, the route has never been officially designated a business loop by the American Association of State Highway and Transportation Officials (AASHTO) or by the Utah State Legislature.
 NDOT applied for the designation, but, in July 1982, the application was deferred by AASHTO until Utah submitted a request for a business loop.
 No such request has ever been submitted.

 Prior to 2007, I-80 Bus. was the only connection to the city of Wendover from Utah.
 However, a new partial diamond interchange, which allows traffic from I-80 to exit going westbound and for traffic to enter I-80 eastbound, at Aria Boulevard was constructed.
-The Aria Boulevard interchange was first planned in 2005 and was completed without using any federal funding.
+The Aria Boulevard interchange was first planned in 2005.

 In 2007, the city of West Wendover had two historical markers installed along I-80 Bus., one at the state line and the other at the intersection of US 93 Alt. to commemorate the Victory Highway and US 40.